proximax-storage/xpx-testnet-chain-onboarding/docker-method/README.md

 But if you really need a minimum benchmark, we have seen the  Sirius Blockchain Peer to work with a minimum Hardware perfomance of   1 CPU core and 2GB RAM.

-This doc was prepared by testing that package on:
+This doc was prepared by testing the package on:
 ```
 - Debian 10 ++
 - Ubuntu 19.04 ++